STC-MT-i2/Academic_Words/README.md

 conceptually 概念上的 e.g., BERT is conceptually simple and empirically powerful.
 It obtains new state-of-the-art results on eleven natural language processing tasks, including pushing the GLEU benchmark to 80.4%(7.6% absolute improvement).

+usher in 引领，引进 e.g., The past year has ushered in an exciting age for NLP using deep neural networks.

 ```